-- The scholarship is valued at $2,500 and is paid in two equal instalments of $1,250 in session one and session two.
+- The scholarship is valued at $2,500 and is paid in two equal payments after the HECS-HELP census date in the first and second session.

 - The scholarship is payable by EFT to the personal bank account that you have registered with Charles Sturt University.
 Payment is made within 14 days of census date to successful recipients meeting the eligibility criteria

 - You can register bank details with Charles Sturt University on the Student Administration website by going to Personal Details to enter or change bank details.

 - The Scholarships Office will be responsible for the assessment, allocation and administration of this scholarship.

 - The University reserves the right to recoup scholarship payments if your circumstances change and you no longer meet the eligibility criteria.